Bob Dole: Early life and education

 Dole graduated from Russell High School in the spring of 1941 and enrolled at the University of Kansas the following fall.
 Dole had been a star high school athlete in Russell, and Kansas basketball coach Phog Allen traveled to Russell to recruit him to play for the Jayhawks basketball team.
 While at KU, Dole was on the basketball team, the track team, and the football team.
 In football, Dole played at the end position.
 In 1942 he was a teammate of the founder and longtime owner of the Tennessee Titans Bud Adams, Adams's only season playing football at Kansas.
 While in college, Dole joined the Kappa Sigma fraternity, and in 1970 he was bestowed with the Fraternity's "Man of the Year" honor.
 Dole's collegiate studies were interrupted by World War II, when he enlisted in the United States Army.

-Dole attended the University of Arizona in Tucson from 1948 to 1949, before transferring to Washburn University in Topeka, where he graduated with both undergraduate and law degrees in 1952.
+Dole attended the University of Arizona in Tucson from 1948 to 1949, before transferring to Washburn University in Topeka, Kansas, where he graduated with both undergraduate and law degrees in 1952.

 World War II and recovery

-Dole joined the United States Army's Enlisted Reserve Corps in 1942 to fight in World War II, becoming a second lieutenant in the Army's 10th Mountain Division.
+Dole joined the United States Army's Enlisted Reserve Corps in 1942 to fight in World War II.
+He was stationed at Brooklyn College in New York City from December 1943 through April 1944 as part of the Army Specialized Training Program, before becoming a second lieutenant in the Army's 10th Mountain Division.

 In April 1945, while engaged in combat near Castel d'Aiano in the Apennine mountains southwest of Bologna, Italy, Dole was seriously wounded by a German shell that struck his upper back and right arm, shattering his collarbone and part of his spine.
 "I lay face down in the dirt," Dole said.
 "I could not see or move my arms.
 I thought they were missing."

 As Lee Sandlin describes, when fellow soldiers saw the extent of his injuries, they believed all they could do was "give him the largest dose of morphine they dared and write an 'M' for 'morphine' on his forehead in his own blood, so that nobody else who found him would give him a second, fatal dose."